 Architect VS. Draftsman & Resident VS. User

-Of course it seems clear to me.
 Let’s begin by who draws the houses.
 It is up to whom is entrusted with such a hard chore, the capability of being able to analyse “in depth the habits, the needs and the aspirations of the family that will live it.
 It’s necessary a thorough analysis in order that the designed answer can be detailed, regarding the program, the functions and the aesthetic aspect” 3.
-It lies in the Architect that capability of achieving the project of a house that’s able to establish with who will live it, empathy, affinity and compatibility.
+It lies in the Architect that capability of achieving the project of a house that’s able to establish with who will live in it, empathy, affinity and compatibility.
 This ability, translated into the full overlap of the spheres of function and use, will make better houses, once they respond to what it is expected.
 On the other side, its absence is reflected in a meaningless drawing, incapable of creating homes and creator of packages with low significance.

 In this context, a house only becomes effectively a home, when it has someone who provides that skill, since it is marked by the experiencing of the ones who live there.
 In fact, is that degree of habitability that truly gives, or not, to the building the designation of home.
 This capability is clearly explained by Akiko Bush when he refers that “there are moments when the very idea of house seems like an impossible preposition.
 There are other moments in which our houses express infinite possibilities, when they reflect exactly who we are, what we could and might be” 4.
 In this way, this duality implies, on its own, different types of inhabitants: the ones that actually live in the houses, the residents and, the ones who just use them, the users.
 Thus, these last ones are not capable of building an empathic involvement with the house they live (because of them and/or its own house), by limiting themselves to use them as an object, and by using it without any emotional connection, emptying the house of any meaning besides being an utility object.
 In opposition, the ones I call by residents, they assume it, by the way they coexist with the home, with the sense of mutual belonging.
 Indeed, one aspect, not at all insignificant, is the fact that the term of belonging appears frequently when we discuss this relation.
 Ingemar Lindberg mentions that “the basic structure of (the home) is the cooperation and the sense of belonging” 5.